-Some of this increase in production would surely bring DOWN prices, so it would be a win-win for America.
+Ending the war on oil and gas would surely bring DOWN prices, so it would be a win-win for America.
 Indeed, increasing U.S. production would go a lot further to reducing energy prices than President Biden's policy of releasing 145 million barrels (over about 250 days) from the Strategic Petroleum Reserve (SPR).
 For one, the magnitude of the releases are small compared to the shortfalls in U.S. production.
-In addition, once the 250 were over, the low SPR levels obligated the Biden Administration to both increase its petroleum purchases and reduce its future sales.
+In addition, once the 250 days were over, the low SPR levels obligated the Biden Administration to both increase its petroleum purchases and reduce its future sales.